freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 240.1

 A common data type is `VARCHAR`.
-It is just a short string of characters.
+It's a short string of characters.
 You need to give it a maximum length when using it like this: `VARCHAR(30)`.

 Add a new column to `second_table`, give it a name of `name` and a data type of `VARCHAR(30)`.